DHI/react-components/packages/react-components-lab/README.md

 # Setting up

-Before being able to install the package, you will need a GitHub token scoped for the DHI organization on github.
+Before installing the package, you will need a GitHub token scoped for the DHI organization on github.
 For doing so, you must have access to the DHI GitHub organization.
 This token needs to have the permission `read:packages` checked.
 For doing so, go to your `profile -> settings -> developer settings -> personal access tokens`.

 After getting a token, create an npm configuration file `.npmrc` in the root of the react-components-lab package like this: